JHU-PL-Lab/www-fpse/lecture/efficiency.md

 ## Algebraic Effects

-We will hopefully have a bit of extra time to cover an interesting side topic of [algebraic effects](algebraic_effects.ml): exceptions that can be resumed.
+If we have extra time we will cover the interesting side topic of [algebraic effects](algebraic_effects.ml): exceptions that can be resumed.